 School’s out, kids are free for the summer, and now it's time to review your co-parenting plan.
 Changes in your kid’s schedule can present challenges when navigating child custody.
-There are opportunities for kids to go to sleep-away camps, day camps, vacations, and even summer jobs.
 If you are co-parenting with a former spouse or significant other, that can present significant challenges depending on the quality of your relationship with your ex-partner.

 What Is Co-Parenting?